HeinvR/heinvr.github.io/_posts/2023-12-9-hello-world!.md

 ```
 - I just needed a few modifications to the _config.yml to personalize the blog a bit more and I was ready to start writing.

-## Setting up Github pages
+## Github pages
 After writing this initial post i wanted to publish the blog online, this was way easier than expected.
+Github pages was allready setup for me.
 All it took was a commit to main and [we are live!](https://heinvr.github.io/)